M-O-Marmalade/Flourish/README.md

-A tool for Renoise, used to create strums, flourishes, ripples, arpeggios, etc
+A custom tool for Renoise, used to create strums, flourishes, ripples, arpeggios, etc